Lilly's third-quarter earnings and sales fall short of expectations, shares plummet

 Lilly’s third-quarter earnings and sales fall short of expectations, shares plummet

-(AP) — Indianapolis-based drugmaker Lilly is dialing back its 2024 forecast after underwhelming Wall Street with third-quarter earnings and sales from two key drugs that missed expectations.
+INDIANAPOLIS (AP) — Eli Lilly is dialing back its 2024 forecast after underwhelming Wall Street with third-quarter earnings and sales from two key drugs that missed expectations.

-The drugmaker on Wednesday chopped a few dollars off its earnings guidance for the year after raising that forecast well beyond analyst expectations in previous quarters.
-Company shares tumbled in early trading.
+The drugmaker on Wednesday chopped a few dollars off its earnings guidance after raising that forecast well beyond analyst expectations in previous quarters.
+Company shares slipped in trading after the announcement.

 The company brought in $3.1 billion in sales from Mounjaro and another $1.3 billion from Zepbound, which debuted in the U.S. market nearly a year ago.

-TD Cowen analyst Steve Scala said in a note that both drugs missed expectations, and he wanted to learn more about whether the drop was a “temporary flattening or new trend.”
+TD Cowen analyst Steve Scala said in a note that sales of both drugs missed expectations, and he wanted to learn more about whether the drop was a “temporary flattening or new trend.”

+Leerink Partners analyst David Risinger said separately that although Lilly’s results were disappointing, he is keeping his “outperform” rating on the stock.
+He noted that Lilly “is just getting started in commercializing obesity products globally.”

+Lilly CEO David Ricks told analysts Wednesday that demand for Mounjaro and Zepbound has been strong and continues to grow.
+He also said all doses were available.

+Company leaders also said that versions of tirzepatide, the active ingredient behind Mounjaro and Zepbound, made by compounding pharmacies didn’t have a huge financial impact on the company but posed a safety concern.

+Lilly also said Wednesday that sales for another diabetes treatment, Trulicity, dropped 22% to $1.3 billion in the quarter.

-Lilly also booked higher research and development and marketing, selling and administrative expenses in the quarter.
+The company also booked higher research and development and marketing, selling and administrative expenses compared to last year’s third quarter.

-Overall, the drugmaker earned $970 million, and adjusted results totaled $1.18 per share.
+Overall, Lilly earned $970 million, and adjusted results totaled $1.18 per share.

 Revenue climbed 20% to $11.44 billion.